Florida's new COVID-19 cases rise by 9,994; deaths up 97 to 19,000 including nonresidents

 MORTALITY

 The mortality rate compares positive cases against deaths.
-The state's rate was 2.0 percent for all deaths and cases, including nonresidents, compared with 2.0 percent in the United States and 2.3 percent worldwide, which neared 1,486,000 deaths and passed 64.1 million cases Tuesday, according to Worldometers.info.
+The state's rate was 2.0 percent for all deaths and cases, including nonresidents, compared with 2.0 percent in the United States and 2.3 percent worldwide, which passed 1,498,000 deaths and passed 64.8 million cases Wednesday, according to Worldometers.info.

 County rates: Palm Beach County 2.6 percent, Broward 1.6 (-0.1), Miami-Dade 1.7, St. Lucie 3.4, Martin 2.8, Indian River 2.8, Okeechobee 2.1.